Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Make-Ahead: This recipe is meant to be served once it is done cooking.
 However, you can keep the roulade warm in the sauce in a pan over very low heat up to 30 minutes before serving.

 How to Store: Cover and keep it in the sauce in the refrigerator for up to 3 days.
-Cover and keep in the sauce for up to 3 months.
+Cover and keep in the sauce in the freezer for up to 3 months.
 Thaw in the refrigerator for 1 day before reheating.

 How to Reheat: Add the desired amount of rouladen and sauce to a medium-size saucepot and heat over low heat until warm throughout